sigp/lighthouse/book/src/faqV2.md

 Lighthouse uses port 9000 for both TCP and UDP.
 Opening both these ports will make your Lighthouse node maximally contactable.

+### <a name="net-monitor"></a> How can I monitor my validators?

+Apart from using block explorers, you may use the "Validator Monitor" built into Lighthouse which provides logging and Prometheus/Grafana metrics for individual validators.
+See [Validator Monitoring](./validator-monitoring.md) for more information.
+Lighthouse has also developed Lighthouse UI (Siren) to monitor performance, see [Lighthouse UI (Siren)](./lighthouse-ui.md).

-### My beacon node and validator client are on different servers.
+### <a name="net-bn-vc"></a> My beacon node and validator client are on different servers.
 How can I point the validator client to the beacon node?

 The settings are as follows: